joseconti/simple-contact/Documents.md

 - `class-simple-contact-installer.php`: Handles database migrations via the activation hook and provides `maybe_upgrade_schema()`.
 - `class-simple-contact-form.php`: Renders the contact form markup shared by the shortcode and block.
 - `class-simple-contact-form-handler.php`: Processes submissions, sanitizes input, persists records, and dispatches notification emails.
-- `class-simple-contact-notification.php`: Composes the notification message and triggers `wp_mail()` with filtered headers, recipient, and subject.
+- `class-simple-contact-notification.php`: Composes the notification message (including timestamp, IP address, and user agent when available) and triggers `wp_mail()` with filtered headers, recipient, subject, and body content.
 - `class-simple-contact-shortcode.php`: Registers the `[simple_contact]` shortcode and delegates rendering to the shared form renderer.
 - `class-simple-contact-block.php`: Registers the Gutenberg block `simple-contact/form` with server-side rendering using the shared form renderer.